Ordered Reference Dependent Choice: Risk Preference

 \section{Risk Preference}

-We now turn to an application in the domain of risk, where we provide a utility representation, with axiomatic foundation, that explains increased risk aversion when safer options are present than when they are not.
-Consider a decision maker whose willingness to take risk depends on how much of it is avoidable, as measured by the safest alternative among those that are available.
-This depends on the underlying choice set: Sometimes, we have the option to fully avoid risk by keeping our asset in cash or by buying an insurance policy, and so the safest option is quite safe.
-In other situations, all options are risky and we are forced to take some risk, and so the safest option is quite risky.
-The premise of our model, in the risk setting, is that a decision maker's risk aversion may differ between these two types of choice problems in a particular way: she could be more risk averse when risk is avoidable than when it is not.
+Consider a decision maker whose willingness to take risk is dynamic and dependent on how much of it is avoidable.
+The safest alternative in a choice set provides a natural measure for this context.
+Sometimes, we have the option to fully avoid risk by keeping our assets in cash or by buying an insurance policy, and so the safest option is quite safe.
+But in other situations, such as a carefully designed lab experiment in which all options involve risk, taking some risk becomes unavoidable.
+The premise of my model is a decision maker whose risk aversion systematically differs between different set-dependent contexts\textemdash greater risk aversion when risk is increasingly avoidable.

-Suggestive evidence for this behavior is present in the literature.
-In the well-known paradox introduced by \citet{allais}, when one choice problem contains a safe option and the other does not, subjects tend to chose the safer option in the former.
-This observation is consistent with increased risk aversion when safer options are present.
-We provide a quick recap of the Allais paradox and its relevance as pertain to our model when we discuss applications.
-We will also present a result that shows that Allais-type behavior is the consequence of changing utility functions by concave transformations, which characterizes greater risk aversion under the expected utility form.

-In a separate setting meant to test for the \emph{compromise effect}, \citet{herne1999effects} showed that the presence of a safer option results in WARP violations in the direction of more risk averse behavior. \citet{Wakker1996} introduced the \emph{tradeoff method }to elicit risk aversion without using a sure prize and showed that the estimated utility functions are in general less concave relative to the standard certainty equivalent / probability equivalent methods.\footnote{\emph{Certainty equivalent method} finds the value of a sure prize such that a subject is indifferent to a fixed lottery. \emph{Probability equivalent metho}d fixes the sure prize and alters the probability of a lottery until the subject is indifferent. \emph{Tradeoff method }finds the indifferent point between two lotteries by varying one of the prizes.} \citet{andreoni2011uncertainty} reinforces this observation when the safest option is close to certainty.